manuelmarcano22/MasterThesis/README.md

 # MasterThesis

-Master's Thesis part of the SpaceMasters and M2R ASEP
+Master's Thesis part of the SpaceMasters and M2R ASEP.
+The template is from Philippe Peille.